 - And What solution operators can probably offer in different scenarios

 What’s more, it helps you filter potential business and spam ids effectively.
 That means your operators get to save time by not getting in touch with visitors who do not seem promising for the business.
 In short, your operators get to know the customers better.
 And, that’s a good start for your operators dealing with multiple customers online.

 The next feature that tops my list is real-time visitor monitoring.
 You get to learn a lot about the visitor.
 What’s more, it helps your operators understand whether the visitor browsed your website with a purchase intent or not.
 And that’s not all.

 Operators can even identify patterns among existing customers and see what they have come looking for at your website.
-This helps them never miss out on upsell and cross-sell opportunities effectively.
+This ensures they never miss out on upsell and cross-sell opportunities and utilize them effectively.

 ☝ Chat History